Superfund in North Carolina

 In 1980, the federal government enacted the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), also known as Superfund, to help pay for the cleanup of abandoned hazardous waste sites.

-Hazardous waste sites are sites that contain substances that, if released, can be harmful human health or the environment.
+Hazardous waste sites are sites that contain substances that, if released, can be harmful to human health or the environment.

 The National Priorities List (NPL) is a list of the nation’s hazardous waste sites compiled by the US Environmental Protection Agency (US EPA).